 Complete loan period information is available at the Circulation Desk.

-Materials may be renewed online (using My Account), telephone, email or in person for a period equivalent to that of the original loan, provided that no other patron has asked for their recall.
+FP students, faculty and staff may renew items online (using My Account), or along with guest borrowers may renew by phone, email or in person.
+The renewal period is equivalent to that of the original loan, provided that no other patron has asked for their recall.

-If you need an item currently checked out to another patron, the Circulation staff (x4140) can put it on hold for you.
-You will be notified once the item is returned.
+You can put an item on hold from the catalog for an item that is either available or checked out, or the Circulation staff (x4140) can put it on hold for you.
+If the item is checked out, you will be notified once the item is returned.
 Borrowers may use items for the duration of the loan period, with the exception of items needed for class reserve which may be recalled at any time.
 Once the due date has passed, items may be recalled for use by another patron.
 Failure to return a recalled item within 2 days will result in a charge for its replacement.
 This helps all who need materials have access to them.

 Fines for Overdue Items

-Overdue notices are generated weekly.
+Overdue notices are generated daily.
 Borrowers with overdue items will receive first, second and billing notices.
-DVDs and Videogames carry a $3.00 per day overdue charge.
-NHCUC members and local borrowers are fined for overdue materials at the rate of $0.25 per day per item.
+DVDs and Videogames more than 7 days overdue are assessed a $10 overdue charge per item.
+NHCUC members and guest borrowers are fined for overdue books, audiocds and cds at the rate of $0.25 per day per item.

 Lost, Stolen & Damaged Materials

 The Library borrows books and obtains articles for FP faculty, staff and students.
-To request items through interlibrary loan, complete an online RavenRequest or submit a request via a database where supported oremail the relevant information to the Library.
+To request items through interlibrary loan, complete an online RavenRequest or submit a request via a database where supported or through the library catalog.
 Items are available for pick up at the Circulation Desk.
 If an item is available electronically, we will notify you via email.
-Requests from CGPS faculty will be sent their primary campus.
+Requests from CGPS faculty will be sent to their primary campus.
 Requests from CGPS students will be sent to a home mailing address.
-Generally, there is no charge for materials.
-When charges are incurred and agreed to, these charges will be passed on to library users.
+Generally, there is no charge to borrow printed materials or obtain copies.
 If an item we have borrowed from another library is returned late or lost by the user, all associated fees and fines will be charged to the user.

 Library personnel reserve the right to restrict the use of materials borrowed through the interlibrary loan network and to limit the number of interlibrary loan requests that can be made within a given period or in relation to a given topic.